amyehodge/amyehodge.github.io/Beginning_SQL/BeginningSQL.md

     FROM surveys
     WHERE species_id="DM";

+> #### CHALLENGE ??
+> Calculate the total, average, minimum, and maximum weights of the animals collected over the duration of the survey, then see if you can calculate these values only for animals that weighed between 5 and 10 g.

 Now, let's see how many individuals were counted in each species.
 We do this using a `GROUP BY` clause.

     SELECT species_id, COUNT(*)
     FROM surveys
     GROUP BY species_id;

 `GROUP BY` tells SQL what field or fields we want to use to aggregate the data.
 If we want to group by multiple fields, we give `GROUP BY` a comma separated list.

-Let's add in the year.
+> #### CHALLENGE ??
+> Identify how many animals were counted in each year total.
+> Identify how many animals were counted in each year per species.
+> Identify the average weight of each species in each year.
+> Now try to combine the above queries to list how many and the average weight for each species in each year.

-	SELECT species_id, year, COUNT(*)
+	SELECT species_id, year, COUNT(*), AVG(weight)
 	FROM surveys
 	GROUP BY species_id, year;

-We can order the results of our aggregation by a specific column, including the aggregated column.
-Let’s order by the count in descending order, so the ones with the highest count are at the top of the list.
+We saw earlier that `WHERE` allows us to filter results according to some criteria.
+We can filter results based on aggregate functions as well, using the keyword `HAVING`.

+For example, we can adapt the last query we wrote to only return information about species with a count higher than 10:

-	SELECT species_id, year, COUNT(*)
+		SELECT species_id, COUNT(*)
 		FROM surveys
-    GROUP BY species_id, year
-    ORDER BY COUNT(*) DESC;

-Let's modify this to show us the average weight for each species identified during each year, and how many total individuals there were for each of those species.

-	SELECT species_id, year, COUNT(*), AVG(weight)
-    FROM surveys
-    GROUP BY species_id, year
-    ORDER BY COUNT(*) DESC;

-And now let's make the output a little more readable:

-	SELECT species_id AS 'Species ID',
-		year AS 'Year',
-		COUNT(*) AS 'Total Individuals',
-		AVG(weight) AS 'Average weight (g)'
-    FROM surveys
-    GROUP BY species_id, year
+		GROUP BY species_id
-    ORDER BY COUNT(*) DESC;

-***CHALLENGE 6: Write a query to determine how many of each sex were counted in each species.
-Ignore the records with no sex indicated.
-Then, expanding on this query, list the weight of the largest animal in each category.
-Ignore the records that do not have weight indicated.
-What species ID is the largest female and how much does she weigh?***
+		HAVING COUNT(*)>10;

 ## <a name="joins"></a> Joins